DemandCube/NeverwinterDP/README.md

 The core problem is how to reliably and at scale have a distributed application write data to multiple destination data systems.
 This requires the ability to todo data mapping, partitioning with optional filtering to the destination system.

 ####The Scribengin Solution:
+A distributed, highly reliable ETL system that can handle multiple sources and sinks
 ![Scribengin](docs/images/ScribeIntro.png "Scribengin")

 ####Definitions